BNNorman/Thermal-Camera/README.md

 You should reboot for changes to take effect

-## Install the libraries
+## Install the I2C libraries

 ```
 sudo apt-get install libatlas-base-dev python3-smbus i2c-tools
 ```

-Attach the thermal camera as per https://tomshaffner.github.io/PiThermalCam/images/mlx90640_rpi_wiring_diagram_w_table.png
+The attach the thermal camera as per https://tomshaffner.github.io/PiThermalCam/images/mlx90640_rpi_wiring_diagram_w_table.png

-After rebooting check the cvamera can be seen
+After rebooting check the camera can be seen:-

 ```
 i2cdetect -y 1